sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-data-sumo-logic.md

 To share and reuse the check, handler, and pipeline like code, [save them to files][6] and start building a [monitoring as code repository][7].

-Learn more about the [Sensu Sumo Logic Handler][19] dynamic runtime asset.
+Learn more about the [sensu/sensu-sumologic-handler][19] dynamic runtime asset.
 You can also configure a [Sumo Logic dashboard][10] to search, view, and analyze the Sensu data you're sending to your Sumo Logic HTTP Logs and Metrics Source.

 In addition to the traditional handler we used in this example, you can use [Sensu Plus][17], our built-in integration, to send metrics to Sumo Logic with a streaming [Sumo Logic metrics handler][18].